-Appendix C - School Recording Concerns Paperwork
+Appendix C - School Paperwork for recording concerns - to be added

 All staff in school have access to the CPOMs system (Child Protection Online Management System) All concerns are reported using CPOMs.
 An immediate notification will be sent to the DSL and Deputy DSL.